Clear Code Rules

 Avoid code repetition.

-Separate business code and technical code
+<summary>Separate business code and technical code</summary>

-See above, under Separate everything.
+See above, under [#separate-everything](#separate-everything "mention").